salvatoteles/Homicides-with-firearm/README.md

 The code is set so that an out of sample exercise can be performed when the datasets are provided.
 A second database as in november 2021 can be found in the file "data_Monthly_Homicides_1121.xlsx" so the output with these two datasets can be obtained.

 3. The files "Forecasts_OUT_back_tri.xlsx", "Forecasts_OUT_now_tri.xlsx", and "DataForPTTest_tri.xlsx" summarize the forecasts that are passed to get the HLN test and the PT test.
 Those test can be done with the HLN.R" file.

+The same repositoty can be found at https://github.com/dynamicalsystemslaboratory/Homicides-with-firearm